-- First aid kit, complete with thermometer and OTC medications -Medical Insurance Card and other important identification documents -Address book and important phone numbers -Business attire outfit for class presentations and formal meetings
+- First aid kit, complete with thermometer and OTC medications -Medical Insurance Card and other important identification documents.

 Some things to leave at home:

-Talk to your roommate and decide which items each of you are bringing so you do not bring the same items.
+Talk to your roommate and decide which items each of you is bringing so you do not bring the same items.